FAQ: Visiting Hancock Regional Hospital

 Q: When will the state be fully open again?

 A: Events are being scheduled again and businesses have reopened.
-But if there’s a sharp increase in the number of COVID-19 cases in Indiana, there’s a chance some restrictions could return.
+However, there has been an increase in the number of COVID-19 cases in Indiana, and some restrictions have returned based on businesses and employers comfort level.

 Q: What is Governor Holcomb’s Back On Track Indiana Plan?